FengdiZhang/DF_Website/README.md

 - Teacher availability displayed by day of the week
 - User-friendly appointment booking system
 - Option to view and cancel reservations
+## 🔧Techniques used:
+- ReactJS for building the frontend user interface
+- Styled-components for styling and theming
+- Moment.js for date and time formatting
+- React Router for handling routing within the application
+- Auth0 for authentication and authorization
+- MongoDB for storing data
+##